-9Students who have an undergraduate degree in psychology (or a closely related field of study) from a regionally accredited institution are eligible to waive the foundation courses.
+&lt;sup>6Students who have an undergraduate degree in psychology (or a closely related field of study) from a regionally accredited institution are eligible to waive the foundation courses.

 The core courses listed below may be completed in any sequence after the necessary prerequisites have been met.
 The core courses may not be waived and are eligible for transfer only.